-To send flowers in memory of Kerrith Butler "Kerry" Chapman PhD, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Kerrith Butler "Kerry" Chapman PhD, please visit our Heartfelt Sympathies Store.

 Kerry was born June 8, 1950, in Norwich, Connecticut.
 He was the son of the late Lyman L. and Dorothy H. (Lamphere) Chapman.

 Kerry graduated from Assumption College in Worcester, Massachusetts, in 1972 with a B.S. in mathematics, summa cum laude.
 When he discovered that employment opportunities at the time were not especially promising for holders of only a bachelor’s degree, he enrolled in the graduate program at Kansas State University, starting in the fall of 1973.

 In 1980, Kerry moved back East with his doctorate, two dogs, and a deep appreciation of the history and culture of Kansas.
 He began teaching pure and applied math at LeMoyne College in Syracuse, and taking classical guitar lessons.